Saturday, September 17, 2005

 When the power goes out around here, I don't even know it until a few days later if someone mentions it.
 My computer can be on all the time if I want, as that is the main thing I power.
 Of course, I don't need all the "comforts" that the "yuppie" world needs.
 I love my life the way it is.
 Every morning I can wake up and get my coffee, go out to feed my horses, walk with my dog and browse in my garden.
 Then I go in to get on my laptop and get to work.

 It all ties together.
 Being a "homesteader" these days, means making your living at home, but not necessarily selling produce or livestock.
-But you can make products such as goats' milk soaps or lotions, woodcrafts, do sewing, word processing, internet research, paralegal, even secretarial skills from your computer and telephone - but you do it from your own homestead!
-And you are there to take care of your daily chores or to make your products.
+You can make products such as goats' milk soaps or lotions, wood crafts, do sewing, word processing, internet research, paralegal, even secretarial skills from your computer and telephone - but you do it from your own homestead!
+You are there to take care of your daily chores or to make your products.
 It's a great life.

 Copyright © 2005 Kathleen G. Lupole